March 14, 1994: Apple introduces the Power Macintosh 7100, a midrange Mac that will become memorable for two reasons.

 The Mac 7100 came in a slightly modified Macintosh IIvx case.
 (The IIvx was the first Mac to come in a metal case and feature an internal CD-ROM drive.)

-Costing $2,900 to $3,500, the Mac 7100 was a solid piece of hardware that bridged the gap nicely between the low-end consumer 6100 and its higher-end 8100 sibling.
+Costing between $2,900 and $3,500, the Mac 7100 was a solid piece of hardware that bridged the gap nicely between the low-end consumer 6100 and its higher-end 8100 sibling.
 It was, for example, perfectly capable of running two monitors.
-However, it could overheat when performing particularly strenuous tasks like complex rendering of images or videos.
+However, it could overheat when performing particularly strenuous tasks such as complex rendering of images or videos.

 Carl Sagan sues Apple over Power Mac 7100 code name

-As many Apple fans will know, the company’s engineers frequently give code names to projects they’re working on, either for secrecy reasons or just for fun.
+As many Apple fans will know, the company’s engineers frequently give code names to projects they’re working on, either to maintain secrecy or just for fun.
 They gave the Power Mac 7100 the code name “Carl Sagan” as a tribute to the famous astronomer.

 Unfortunately, the secret in-joke spilled in a 1993 issue of MacWeek that eventually found its way into Sagan’s hands.
 In a letter to MacWeek, Sagan wrote: